MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/managing-web-client-sessions.md

 ### Single tenant

-If you are using the [!INCLUDE[prodshort](../includes/prodshort.md)] web client in a single tenant configuration (not using the Tenant Service), a settings in the TenantConfiguration.xml file of the web client installation controls the session timeout.
+If you are using the Dynamics GP web client in a single tenant configuration (not using the Tenant Service), a settings in the TenantConfiguration.xml file of the web client installation controls the session timeout.
 This file is typically found in this location on the machine that is hosting the web site for the web client installation:

 C:\\Program Files\\Microsoft Dynamics\\GP Web Client\\GPweb\\